Add some “om” to your Louisiana vacation

 - I can’t think of a better combination for inspiration than yoga and beautiful art—and the Alexandria Museum of Art comes through.
 Yoga in the Gallery is a free class every Tuesday evening and includes views of some of the museum’s impressive 800-piece collection of 20th-21st century Southern artwork.
 The museum itself is a beautiful piece of architecture and you can add a stroll on the walking paths along the Red River, just steps from the museum’s doors.

 - Stand Up Paddling (SUP) has grown in popularity and Louisiana’s diverse waterways offer unlimited opportunities to paddle.
 And now, at studios like Louisiana Yoga and Paddle in Ruston, you can channel Louisiana’s state tree, the bald cypress, with a tree pose at one of their SUP Yoga classes.

 - Yoga is becoming a popular addition to Louisiana’s hundreds of festivals.
 A self-awareness break in-between musicians (and in-between delicious festival snacks) is a nice way to find some balance.
-In Lafayette, free yoga classes have been held at the famed Festival International de Louisiane and the Bayou Vermillionville Boat Parade and Festival.
+In Lafayette, free yoga classes have been held at the famed Festival International de Louisiane and the Bayou Vermilion Festival and Boat Parade.
 Check the schedule when you next find yourself at a Louisiana festival or event, there might be some sun salutations on the agenda.

 In addition to the classes listed here, Louisiana is full of studios of all sizes and personalities so you can definitely incorporate your practice into your Louisiana vacation.
 We can’t wait to see you!